Interested in applying to the NHS CEP? Here you will find key dates application guidance and FAQs.

 Can I apply with a co- founder?

 We cannot accept joint applications but can accept applications from co-founders and teams working on the same innovation (as long as they meet the initial criteria of working for or alongside the NHS).
-Each application is based on the individual and not on the innovation.

 Can I apply as an ‘Intrapreneur’?